-"§ 115C-528.
+"§ 115C-529.
 Lease purchase and installment purchase contracts for certain equipment.

-(a) Local boards of education may purchase or finance the purchase of automobiles; school buses; mobile classroom units; photocopiers; and computers, computer hardware, computer software, and related support services by lease purchase contracts and installment purchase contracts as provided in this section.
-Computers, computer hardware, computer software, and related support services purchased under this section shall meet the technical standards specified in the North Carolina Instructional Technology Plan as developed and approved under G.S.
+- (a) Local boards of education may purchase or finance the purchase of automobiles, school buses, mobile classroom units, photocopiers, and computers by lease purchase contracts and installment purchase contracts as provided in this section.
+Computers purchased under this section shall meet the technical standards specified in the North Carolina Instructional Technology Plan as developed and approved under G.S.
 115C-102.6A and G.S.
-115C-102.6B.

-(b) A lease purchase contract under this section creates in the local board the right to possess and use the property for a specified period of time in exchange for periodic payments and shall include either an obligation or an option to purchase the property during the term of the contract.
+115C-102.6B. - (b) A lease purchase contract under this section creates in the local board the right to possess and use the property for a specified period of time in exchange for periodic payments and shall include either an obligation or an option to purchase the property during the term of the contract.
 The contract may include an option to upgrade the property during the term.
 A local board may exercise an option to upgrade without rebidding the contract.